centreon/centreon-documentation/versioned_docs/version-22.04/reporting/installation.md

 You can run this cron daily or weekly, depending on the execution time of the batch and the load generated on the server.

-Then restart the service cron:
+Then restart the cron service:

 <Tabs groupId="sync">
 <TabItem value="Alma / RHEL / Oracle Linux 8" label="Alma / RHEL / Oracle Linux 8">